scottnonnenberg/blog/pages/posts/2017-01-25-top-ten-pull-request-review-mistakes.md

 Now that you've identified your real concerns, take action!

 * If there isn't enough guidance from the submitter on what's going on in all these changes, ask for it!
 For example, where are the original requirements?
-* If the changes are just too substantial to view at once, ask for them to be split up!
+* If the changes are just too substantial to review at once, ask for them to be split up!
 * If you don't understand something, break through your pride and ask about it!
 * If you've found a whole lot of problems/concerns, it may be time for some face-to-face interaction with the submitter.